 Rimli Bhattacharya is a First class gold medalist in Mechanical Engineering from National Institute of

-Remembering The Fabulous Smita Patil On Her Birthday – We Lost Her Too Soon!
+Remembering The Fabulous Smita Patil Today – We Lost Her Too Soon!

 The Real Reason More Women Aren’t Making A Complaint Though All Must Have A #MeToo Story